SnowflakePowered/shiratsu/spec.md

 * **cataloguing organization**
 A group that maintains databases of *game entries* and the *dump entries* belonging to the distribution thereof.
 * **naming convention**
 The method of assigning names to *game entries* followed by the *cataloguing organization* that catalogues such games.
-The Shiragame schema does not restrict the naming convention of files.
+The shiragame schema does not restrict the naming convention of files.
 However, shiratsu knows only how to handle the following naming conventions.
   * [The TOSEC Naming Convention (2015-03-23)](https://www.tosecdev.org/tosec-naming-convention), used by the TOSEC cataloguing organization, with the following "wobbly exceptions"
     * `(demo)` MAY appear without a following space.
       * Motivating example: `2600 Digital Clock - Demo 1 (demo)(1997-10-03)(Cracknell, Chris 'Crackers')(NTSC)(PD)`